Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/recognizing-artifacts.md

 - **Noise**
 - **Ringing**

-The way quantization error manifests is highly dependent on the source material and encoder or codec used.
+The way quantization error manifests is highly dependent on the source material and encoder used.

 !!! example "Examples of common quantization errors by different encoders"
     === "x264"